-Move the insertion point to a placeholder box.
+Move the insertion point into or out of a placeholder box.

 Press the arrow keys or use the mouse.Note: Usually the insertion point is automatically moved to a placeholder box when it is created.

-Delete the character to the left of the insertion point, the selected expression, or notation such as fractions.
+Delete a character, the selected expression, or notation such as fractions.

 - Answers are case-sensitive; x and X are not the same.

 - Do not type commas in numbers; 5,280 is not correct.

 - Use the pad button when entering fractions between commas (for example, fractions in a list).
 This notation can be typed, but not intuitively.
 See the examples for details.